Dermatology: History

+Training

+Global Overview

+Dermatology training and workforce availability vary substantially worldwide.
+A 2026 study covering 158 countries, representing 97% of the world's population, estimated that there were approximately 175,600 dermatologists worldwide, with a mean density of 2.66 per 100,000 population.
+Dermatologist density ranged from 0.37 per 100,000 in low-income countries to 5.05 in high-income countries, while 21% of responding countries lacked dermatology training programs.

 United States

 After earning a medical degree (M.D. or D.O.), the length of training in the United States for a general dermatologist to be eligible for board certification by the American Academy of Dermatology, American Board of Dermatology, or American Osteopathic Board of Dermatology is four years.
 This training consists of an initial medical, transitional, surgical, or pediatric intern year followed by a three-year dermatology residency.
 Following this training, one- or two-year post-residency fellowships are available in immunodermatology, phototherapy, laser medicine, Mohs micrographic surgery, cosmetic surgery, dermatopathology, or pediatric dermatology.
 While these dermatology fellowships offer additional subspecialty training, many dermatologists proficiently provide these services without subspecialty fellowship training.
 For the past several years, dermatology residency positions in the United States have been one of the most competitive to obtain.

 According to the American Academy of Dermatology, dermatologists are trained to diagnose and manage over 3,000 distinct skin, hair, and nail conditions across patients spanning various age groups.

 The United States has been experiencing a national shortage of dermatologists for more than a decade.
 A study published by the Journal of the American Medical Association reported fewer than 3.4 dermatologists for every 100,000 people.